 Whether you prefer fun in the sun on a crowded beach or the solitude of drifting off to sleep on a quiet one, Sarasota County beaches have something for everyone.
 See which sands are calling your name.

 Its soft white sand is famous, but that's just one of the many draws of Siesta Key.
 Siesta Beach is consistently ranked among the best in the world.
-It won a Siesta Beach TripAdvisor Travelers' Choice Award for Best Beaches 2015 and 2014, and was designated as a Top 10 Family Beach by National Geographic Traveler.
-Earlier, In 2011, it hit the No. 1 spot on Dr. Beach’s Top 10 beaches in the U.S.
+Most recently is was designated the top beach in the USA and no. 5 in the world by TripAdvisor Reviewers in 2017.

 In addition to the sand as soft and white as baby powder, the turquoise Gulf waters and unlimited amenities keep both tourists and locals coming back for more.